rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 Sam shook his head, hoping to wake up from whatever trance he found himself in - *"Right, sorry.
 What are we doing?"*

 *"Finding some clues, Sam"* - replied Hannah.
-Her voice carried hints of fatigue - *"I would be easier if we had a little bit of light  but..."*
+Her voice carried hints of fatigue - *"It would be easier if we had a little bit of light but..."*

-*"Right..."* - Sam tried to focus on something else in the room but, for the first time since he can remember, his brain connected the fact the room was unusually dark in comparison to the previous rooms - *"Huh, where are the candles?"*
+*"Right."* - Sam interrupted as he tried to focus on something else in the room, but for the first time since he could remember, his brain connected the fact that the room was unusually dark in comparison to the previous rooms - *"Huh, where are the candles?"*

 Amir opened his mouth and closed it a few times.
 Amir wasn't particularly skilled at hiding frustration - *"We already had this conversation Sam.
 All the candles were knocked down by the current of air in here.
 That, or someone stole the candle sticks!"*

 Sam's brain connected the sensations of his leg with the rational part; it reached to the conclusion the tingling sensation must be a stream of wind rubbing against his skin.
 He looked down and could barely see a powdery substance being pushed by an invisible force.
-A few feet away from his feet, he saw a cylindrical white stick - *"I think I have found a candle."* - and crouched to pick it up.
+A few feet away from his feet, he saw a cylindrical white stick - *"I think I have found a candle."* - and he crouched to pick it up.

 The candle stick felt warm to the touch, its tip felt soft and malleable, as if it was burning before they arrived to the cavern.
 Sam's intuition continued to warn him against a prolonged stay in the cavern.
 His memory made him aware of the pressure on his neck, he was starting to get used to it - *It is just a statue.
 Just like every other challenge, it must be just a statue* - professed Sam in his inner thoughts.